Langster2323/LoopIn/loops-admin/README.md

 - Ensure you've run the SQL schema in your Supabase SQL Editor
 - Check that all tables and policies were created successfully
+- Make sure you've run the `add_invitee_profile_policy.sql` script

 ### Authentication not working

 - Verify your Supabase project is active
 - Check that email authentication is enabled in Supabase Auth settings

+### E2E tests failing

+- Make sure your development server is running (`npm run dev`)
+- Verify your Supabase credentials are correct
+- Check that the database schema is set up correctly
+- Ensure the RLS policy for viewing invitee profiles is in place

 ### Deployment issues on Vercel